[ …continued ]

 How To Change The World

-If you do a decent job of it, perhaps the news will spread – you’ll end up changing the entire world, too…
+A word about the title.
+It’s a big claim.
+If it helps you to make sense of it, think of it as How To Change Your World.
+If you do a decent job of it, perhaps the news will spread – you’ll end up changing the rest of the world, too.

 People seem to find the book helpful.
 Like this chap, from the US: